jnaqsh/ffmpeg_installer/README.md

 ffmpeg_installer
 =================

-A Linux Shell Script for compiling and installing ffmpeg in CentOS 6.
+A Linux Shell Script for compiling, installing and uninstalling ffmpeg in CentOS (tested on 6.0).
 This script based on ffmpeg guide <http://ffmpeg.org/trac/ffmpeg/wiki/CentosCompilationGuide>

 HOW TO USE IT